3020 Children's Way

 Baylor College of Medicine

-Dr. Jeffrey Neul is chief of the Division of Neurology at Rady Children's Hospital-San Diego and a professor of neurosciences and pediatrics at UC San Diego.
+Dr. Jeffrey Neul is chief of the Division of Neurology at Rady Children's Hospital-San Diego and professor and vice chair of neurosciences at UC San Diego School of Medicine.

 Dr. Neul is a native of Chicago and earned his undergraduate degree at the University of Illinois at Urbana-Champaign.
 He received his medical and doctorate degrees from the University of Chicago and completed his residency and fellowship in child neurology at Baylor College of Medicine and Texas Children's Hospital.